vicoslab/dis_tutorial6/README.md

 seg.segment(*inliers_cylinder, *coefficients_cylinder);
 ```

-In the end, extract the points that belong to the cyllinder and computer their centroid:
+In the end, extract the points that belong to the cylinder and computer their centroid:
 ```
 // extract cylinder
 extract.setInputCloud(cloud_filtered2);